Placing and routing quantum LDPC codes in multilayer superconducting hardware

 where varying coefficients in $\mathcal{O}(n)$ can be used to compare the logical efficiency across different 2D codes.
 Since the rotated surface code has $\eta_L=1$ regardless of size, one can also interpret this quantity as an improvement factor over the efficiency of surface codes.

-Central to our work, however, is to evaluate codes based on their compatibility with multi-layer superconducting hardware.
-We derive a \emph{hardware cost} from the explicit layouts generated by HAL.
-For each layout, we extract four raw quantities and combine them to compute the hardware cost: the number of tiers, the average edge length in units of the shortest edge length, the maximum average of bump bonds across all tiers, and the average number of TSVs per edge on higher tiers.
+Central to our work, however, is to evaluate codes based on their compatibility with multilayer superconducting hardware.
+We derive a \emph{hardware complexity} metric from the explicit layouts generated by HAL.
+For each layout, we extract four raw quantities and combine them to compute the hardware complexity: the number of tiers, the average edge length across higher tiers in units of the shortest edge length, the maximum average of bump bonds across all tiers, and the average number of TSVs per edge on higher tiers.

 Each quantity, \(q_i\), is linearly rescaled between a \emph{baseline} value, \(b_i\), (resulting in a score of 0) and an \emph{optimistic} value, \(p_i\), (resulting in a score of 1).
-Here, \textit{baseline} values, \(b_i\), reflect the state-of-the-art hardware architecture used to implement surface codes, while \textit{optimistic} values, \(p_i\), reflect advanced fabrication capabilities we consider optimistically attainable in the near future.
-The individual cost, \(c_i\), is given by
+Here, \(b_i\) reflect the state-of-the-art hardware architecture used to implement surface codes, while \(p_i\), reflects advanced fabrication capabilities we consider optimistically attainable in the near future.
+The individual hardware parameter, \(c_i\), is given by